 Mr. Berry was expected to go up on the factory roof to make roof repairs, unsupervised, with no training and with no safety equipment such as crawl boards or a fall-arrest harness.
 The roof, which had been patched up at various times over the previous decades, had no warning notices about fragile sections — despite the firm being warned on this point by an HSE inspector in 2006.

-In sentencing Judge Gilbart noted that though the company was in profit, it had substantial loans, the directors were not paying themselves extravagant salaries, and shareholders had not received a dividend for three years.
+Under UK health and safety law, in sentencing Judge Gilbart noted that though the company was in profit, it had substantial loans, the directors were not paying themselves extravagant salaries, and shareholders had not received a dividend for three years.

 The fine was set at £480 000 but mindful of the jobs of Lion’s 140-strong workforce the judge specified that Lion Steel should be allowed to pay the penalty in four instalments over three years.
 The prosecution’s claimed costs of £140,000 were reduced to £84,000 and the company were given two years to pay.